 9. Moody lighting

-Mood outdoor lighting creates a warm, welcoming and inviting mood in any outdoor garden bar and eating area.
-I would love to welcome friends over for an evening barbeque.
+Mood landscape lighting creates a warm, welcoming and inviting mood in any outdoor garden bar and eating area.
+I would love to welcome friends over for an evening barbecue.
 They would feel relaxed and at home as soon as they enter this calmly lit garden.

 10. Summer skies